isc-projects/kea/doc/sphinx/arm/install.rst

 Deprecated Features
 ===================

-This section lists significant features that were supported in the past that have been, or will be removed.
-We will try to deprecate features before removing them to signal to current users to plan a migration.
+This section lists significant features that have been or will be removed.
+We try to deprecate features before removing them to signal to current users to plan a migration.
 New users should not rely on deprecated features.

 Cassandra (CQL) Support